pySourceSDK/ValveFGD/docs/source/quickstart.rst

 PyPI
 ~~~~
-Fgd-tools is available on the Python Package Index.
+ValveFGD is available on the Python Package Index.
 This makes installing it with pip as easy as:

 .. code-block:: bash

-   pip3 install fgdtools
+   pip3 install valvefgd

 Git
 ~~~